The best 18″ wheel kids bikes for a 5 year old

 Warranty: Frame and Forks - 3 years; components - 1 year (excluding wear and tear)

-It’s a single speed bundle of fun, that has a long wheelbase to give confidence and easy to use ‘child-sized’ components that are perfect for smaller hands.
+It has a long wheelbase to give confidence and easy to use 'child-sized' brakes that are perfect for smaller hands.

 You can read our full review of the Squish 18 here.